 Throughout school pupils have access to work experience such as jobs around school and related aspects of the curriculum.
 However, once students reach Year 10 there is an expectation, where appropriate, that pupils will access a placement.
-The aim is for pupils to take part in both an internal and external placement by the end of Year 13, under the supervision and organisation of the Careers Leader and Work Experience Teaching Assistant.
+In Key Stage 4, we aim for pupils (where appropriate) to take part in an internal placement.
+In Post 16, our focus is to organise an external placement; under the supervision and organisation of the Careers Leader and Work Experience Teaching Assistant.
+These placements can vary in length but we aim for a minimum of 6 weeks in order to provide the young person with the best possible experience.